thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

   ``-class``.

 - Objective-C isa: something that identifies the class of an Objective-C object, used by ``objc_msgSend``.
-To say a Swift object has an Objective-C isa does *not* mean that a fully-formed Objective-C runtime class structure is generated for the Swift class; it just means that (1) the header of the Swift object "looks like" an Objective-C object, and (2) the parts of an Objective-C class used by the ``objc_msgSend`` "fast path" are the same.
+To say a Codira object has an Objective-C isa does *not* mean that a fully-formed Objective-C runtime class structure is generated for the Codira class; it just means that (1) the header of the Codira object "looks like" an Objective-C object, and (2) the parts of an Objective-C class used by the ``objc_msgSend`` "fast path" are the same.